 The anti-reflective lens of this mask gives you excellent visibility in bright conditions allowing for better visibility and less eye strain.

-How To Choose A Scuba Diving Mask
+How To Choose the Best Scuba Diving Mask

 The Mask Lens

 The first one being the quality of the lens.
 The better the quality the more light is able to pass thru the mask.
 Cheaper masks usually only let in about 80 to 85% of the light.

 Make sure you buy a mask that has a “tempered” lens, these lenses are stronger to withstand high pressure and withstand impacts better.
 The lenses will say right on it if it is tempered.

 The angle of the lens matters as well.
 Here I am referring to how well you can see downward.
-Have a better downward view enables you to see all of your equipment, like the gauges, BC pockets, dive knife, weight ditch handles etc.
+Having a better downward view enables you to see all of your equipment, like the gauges, BC pockets, dive knife, weight ditch handles etc.

 Masks come in two types; frameless or framed.
 Most masks typically have a frame and have some advantages like being able to dismantle and repair the mask.

-They also slimmer so you can take a spare pair with you on a dive and pack tighter in your bag.
+They are also slimmer so you can take a spare pair with you on a dive and pack tighter in your bag.
 I can’t say this for all frameless masks but they also fit better and leak less as a result.

 This is another critical part of the mask.
 The quality of the skirt is going to determine how well it fits around your face.
 The better the fit, the less leaks you will have.

 Mask Straps and Buckles

 The mask will usually come with a silicone strap to hold the mask on and provide a good fit.
-I would recommend you hover replace it with a neoprene “slap strap” so that it doesn’t get stuck in your hair and slides on and off easier.
+I would recommend you replace it with a neoprene “slap strap” so that it doesn’t get stuck in your hair and slides on and off easier.

-Newer buckle systems now are mounted on the skirt instead of the frame so better positioning and fit, plus they can be folded flat and takes up less space when storing and packing.
+Newer buckle systems now are mounted on the skirt instead of the frame so better positioning and fit, plus they can be folded flat and take up less space when storing and packing.